nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** You can also click the different screen names at the bottom of the results panel to navigate between the different screens.
+:bulb: **Tip:** You can also click the different screen names at the bottom of the results panel to navigate between the different screens.<br>

-:bulb: **Interpreting data:** You might find that the total MC you have included may not match with the MC total as shown.
+:bulb: **Interpreting data:** You may find that the total MCs for the modules you have included does not match the MC total as shown.
 The MC total shown indicates the "meaningful" credits, which are those that are counted towards your degree progression, based on the degree requirements.
 Any credits beyond the limit by the requirement is not "meaningful", and therefore not counted into the total.
 </div>

 [Back to Table of Contents](#toc)

-#### 4.8 Exit MODTrek : `exit` <a name="exit-app"></a>
+#### 5.8 Exit MODTrek : `exit` <a name="exit-app"></a>

 Exits the program.
-Alternatively you can exit the program by clicking the top-right X button to close the window.
+Alternatively, you may exit the program by clicking the top-right X button to close the window.

 **Syntax:** `exit`

 [Back to Table of Contents](#toc)

-#### 4.9 Save MODTrek data <a name="save-data"></a>
+#### 5.9 Save MODTrek data <a name="save-data"></a>

-Saves the modified data regarding the modules into the hard disk automatically after any command that changes the data.
+Saves the modified data regarding the modules into the hard disk automatically after any command that changes the data is executed.
 There is no need to save manually.

 [Back to Table of Contents](#toc)

-#### 4.10 Edit MODTrek data <a name="edit-data"></a>
+#### 5.10 Edit MODTrek data <a name="edit-data"></a>

 ModTrek data is saved as a JSON file [JAR file location]/data/modtrek.json.
 Advanced users are welcome to update data directly by editing that data file.